mantidproject/mantid/Code/Mantid/docs/source/algorithms/IntegrateFlux-v1.rst

 Description
 -----------

-TODO: Enter a full rst-markup description of your algorithm here.
+If a spectrum in the input workspace contains function :math:`f(x)` then the corresponding spectrum in the output workspace has its indefinite integral:

+:math:`\int_{x_0}^x f(\xi)d\xi`.

+The input workspace is expected to be an event workspace with weighted-no-time events.

 Usage
 -----
-..
-Try not to use files in your examples,
-    but if you cannot avoid it then the (small) files must be added to autotestdata\UsageData and the following tag unindented
-    .. include:: ../usagedata-note.txt

 **Example - IntegrateFlux**

 .. testcode:: IntegrateFluxExample

-   # Create a host workspace
+    # Create an event workspace
-   ws = CreateWorkspace(DataX=range(0,3), DataY=(0,2))
+    ws = CreateSampleWorkspace("Event")
-   or
+    # Make evet type weighted-no-time.
-   ws = CreateSampleWorkspace()
+    ws = CompressEvents( ws )
+    # Integrate all spectra.

-   wsOut = IntegrateFlux()
+    wsOut = IntegrateFlux( ws )

     # Print the result
-   print "The output workspace has %i spectra" % wsOut.getNumberHistograms()
+    print "The input workspace has %i spectra" % ws.getNumberHistograms() print "The output workspace has %i spectra" % wsOut.getNumberHistograms()

 Output:

 .. testoutput:: IntegrateFluxExample

+    The input workspace has 200 spectra
-  The output workspace has ?? spectra
+    The output workspace has 200 spectra

 .. categories::